 - Wake Forest School of Law

 As you can see, there are some heavy-hitters on this list.
 One of the main reasons that the GRE is becoming a popular choice for law schools is the incredible amount of versatility and accessibility that it offers.
 The reasons for this are numerous, but here are some of the most salient:

-- The GRE can be taken on almost any day of the year at one of over 1,000 nationwide test centers.
-In comparison, the LSAT is only offered 4 times in a calendar year.
+The GRE can be taken on almost any day of the year at one of over 1,000 nationwide test centers.
+In comparison, the LSAT is only offered four times in a calendar year.

 Comparing LSAT vs GRE Formats

 As mentioned above, one of the key distinctions between the LSAT vs GRE is that the GRE is a computer-based test, whereas the LSAT is administered by way of traditional pen and paper.
 This has a great impact on score turnaround but also appeals to different learning and test-taking styles.

 Some applicants may find that they are simply more comfortable with a physical exam, feeling more in control of their ability to brainstorm and work through problems.
 There are many differences between the GRE and LSAT, some stemming directly from this fundamental disparity in formatting.

 The GRE is a personalized adaptive exam.
 This means that a student’s accuracy when answering questions towards the beginning of the exam will determine how difficult later questions will be.
 In short, do well, and the questions get harder; answer incorrectly, and the difficulty will adjust accordingly.